spaceconcordia/rocketry-performance/documentation/drag_model.md

 Rockets in flight experience multiple sources of drag.
 The total drag effect is the sum of all specific drag effects.

+Figure \ref{rocket_drag_sources_label} depicts the types of drag forces to be expected in subsonic flight.

+[rocket_drag_sources]: images/drag_sources_niskanen2013.png "Rocket Drag Sources - Subsonic Flight"
+![Rocket Drag Sources - Subsonic Flight \label{rocket_drag_sources_label}][rocket_drag_sources]

+[@niskanen2013, pg.42]

+The two main contributing factors to *Drag Force* are *Skin Friction* and pressure distribution effects.
+Pressure distribution effect are broken down into body pressure and parasitic drag effects, among others [@niskanen2013].
+These and other drag forces are detailed in this section.

-The drag model shall take the parametric design parameters and applicable dynamics parameters (see *Data Model*) to output the Drag Force and combined drag coefficient.
+The drag model must take the parametric design parameters and applicable dynamics parameters (see *Data Model*) to output the Drag Force and combined drag coefficient.

+[TODO drag figure here]

 ### Mach Number